gigalixir/gigalixir-cli/docs/source/main.rst

 .. role:: bash(code)
     :language: bash

-You should make sure you have :bash:`pip` installed.
+#.
+Make sure you have :bash:`pip` installed.
 For help, take a look at the `pip documentation`_.
+#.
+Make sure you have :bash:`python2.7`, not :bash:`python3`.
+#.
+Make sure you are on Linux or OS X.
+#.
+Make sure you have a beta invitation.
+If you don't have one, request one using the `beta sign up form`_.

+.. _`beta sign up form`: https://docs.google.com/forms/d/e/1FAIpQLSdB1Uh1mGQHqIIX7puoZvwm9L93bR88cM1uGeSOCXh06_smVg/viewform

 Install the Command-Line Interface
 ----------------------------------